giongto35/cloud-morph/README.md

 ##### For Developers
 - Experience playing/hosting Cloud Gaming on their own.
 - Plugable Cloud gaming module: The cloud gaming core is packaged and virtualized to be easily extended to different tech stacks.
+E.g Python, Java ...

 ##### For Consumers.
 - Multi-platform: be able to run web-browser, mobile web.
 - Collaborative Gaming: Multiple people plays the same game.
 Ex.
-Twitch play pokemon, or http://clouddiablo.com/ - A cloudmorph demo.
+Twitch play pokemon, or like in http://clouddiablo.com/.

 ##### For Providers
-- Playable Teaser: Application's teaser is playable,
+- Playable Teaser: Application's teaser is playable, so users can experience new game directly on Browser.

 ## Road Map - Request for Help